How to Start Healing After Sexual Trauma

 Section 3: Reclaiming Your Body

-For many survivors, sexual trauma can lead to a disconnection from their bodies.
-Reclaiming one’s body is key to the healing process and encompasses three primary components:
+Sexual trauma can isolate survivors from their bodies.
+Reclaiming your body is essential to its healing and includes three main steps:

 Mindful Movement

-Activities that promote body awareness, such as dancing, swimming, or hiking, can help survivors reconnect with their physical selves.
-Mindful movement encourages survivors to experience joy in their bodies and promotes healing through physical expression.
+Activities that encourage body awareness, such as dancing, swimming or hiking, may help survivors feel closer to themselves physically.
+Mindful movement encourages survivors to take joy in their bodies and heal through the body.

 Self-Care Routines